Bob Sapp: Clout MMA

+Fight Circus

+In 2021, Sapp joined appeared at Full Metal Dojo's Fight Circus 2 in Thailand and started competing regularly in the promotion.
+On April 2, 2023, Sapp competed in the main event of Fight Circus 6: The Rise or Fall of Sloppy Balboa in a two-on-two boxing match, teaming up with Quinton Jackson against the promotion's CEO, Jon Nutt and Bangtao Muay Thai strength and conditioning coach Andrew Wood.
+Sapp and Jackson also recreated the Rocky chicken chase scene ahead of the match.
+Sapp and Jackson were tied together wearing an oversized t-shirt.
+The event was presented on FITE and Jackson and Sapp won by third-round TKO.

 Fighting style

-Having no background in martial arts prior to his fighting career, Sapp's fighting style was relatively devoid of technique, and was more so distinguished by an aggressive usage of size and strength, pressuring his opponent's with an unorthodox "bullrush" technique (which he dubbed as "NFL Style"), whereby he would rush an opponent, usually at the beginning of the round, and overwhelm them with a barrage of punches.
+Having no background in martial arts prior to his fighting career, Sapp's fighting style was relatively devoid of technique, and was more so distinguished by an aggressive usage of size and strength, pressuring his opponents with an unorthodox "bullrush" technique (which he dubbed as "NFL Style"), whereby he would rush an opponent, usually at the beginning of the round, and overwhelm them with a barrage of punches.

 Although defined by his brute strength, Sapp's wins over opponents such as Yoshihiro Takayama and Stefan Gamlin showed that he did possess a knowledge of basic submission techniques.

 Personal life

 In December 2017, it was reported in Japanese newspaper Shukan Bunshun that a woman claiming to be Sapp's girlfriend accused him of domestic violence.
 She provided photographs of the alleged injuries and told how she had been abused by Sapp for six years.
 Although the article included an apology message supposedly sent by him, Sapp did not make public comments about the accusation.
 No civil suit was filed, and no criminal proceedings were announced as a result of the allegations.